 President of the Board of Directors for more than a decade, Dolores spearheaded WGI through its’ critical growing years as an organization.
 As director of Blessed Sacrament, she leaves a legacy that thrives to this day.

 Leaders in innovative design and authors of the grand production within color guard, Sal and LuAnn created the State Street Review and moved the activity into a new level of entertainment.
 Their legacy survives today as their many alumni now instruct their own units.

 Stanley was responsible for securing the funding and organizing the meeting that ultimately founded WGI.
 He revolutionized the activity with the addition of dance to color guard.
 Stanley passed away in 2002.

 As Executive Director, Lynn was instrumental in nurturing the explosive growth of color guard from 30 guards in 1978 to over 300 participating at the point when she retired in 2001.
 She led WGI’s expansion into percussion ensemble and marching band competitions.

 Shirlee and others who founded the organization in 1977 shared the vision of WGI.
-Her contributions over the past 22 years as Education Director have included the education initiatives for instructors and judges that are unparalleled in the pageantry activity.
+Her contributions as Education Director for 22 years included the education initiatives for instructors and judges that are unparalleled in the pageantry activity.